Accomplishments for Core Goal #12 Transportation Security

 - Built a state-of-the-art Police Monitoring Facility to monitor transit-based CCTV video feeds 24/7.
 More than 1,200 CCTV cameras covering MTA transit stations and other facilities are networked at the MTA’s Police Monitoring Facility (PMF), which was completed in May 2011 and is staffed 24/7.
 Cameras monitoring transit stations are equipped with advanced analytical capabilities that issue automatic alerts if a package is left unattended on a station platform or other suspicious activities are detected.

-- Partnering with the U.S. Department of Homeland Security a regional transit ridership awareness campaign to increase transit security on buses and trains.
-The MTA is partnering with the U.S. Department of Homeland Security to lead a transit-based “If You See Something, Say Something” awareness campaign on behalf of eight other transit systems in the Baltimore and National Capital Region.
+- The Maryland Transit Administration has partnered with the U.S. Department of Homeland Security to lead a transit-based “If You See Something, Say Something” awareness campaign on behalf of eight other transit systems in the Baltimore and National Capital Region.
 MTA has been awarded approximately $12 million in federal grant funds to create printed materials and radio and television advertisements that inform transit riders where to report suspicious or dangerous activities.
 The MTA will sustain the public awareness campaign throughout the region at least until 2014.

 - Developing a comprehensive radar-based surveillance system of the Chesapeake Bay.
-Maryland’s Natural Resource Police (NRP) has nearly completed a situational awareness system across the Chesapeake Bay that is able to detect and nearly all commercial and recreational vessel traffic.
-This system is based on 12 strategically placed radar towers and 8 long-range CCTV cameras that detect vessel movements within the Bay and nearby tributaries and transmit data back to NRP’s Communication Center at Sandy Point State Park, where radar and camera units are monitored 24/7, as well as with the U.S. Coast Guard and the Maryland Transportation Authority Police.
-The information captured by this system allows Maryland’s law enforcement partners to locate recreational boaters in distress or commercial vessels carrying counterfeit goods or illegal materials.
+MLEIN is designed to provide the Natural Resources Police (NRP) with radar and CCTV coverage of Maryland’s waterways to manage security and natural resource conservation and provide shared situational awareness with state and federal partners.
+The Maritime Law Enforcement Information Network (MLEIN) is one of the largest maritime surveillance systems in the US and when complete will include 17 sites, 11 radars and 10 cameras offering in excess of 1200 square miles of coverage.
+Currently, the system is based on 13 strategically placed radar towers and 8 long-range CCTV cameras that detect vessel movements within the Bay and nearby tributaries and transmit data back to NRP’s Communication Center at Sandy Point State Park, where radar and camera units are monitored 24/7, as well as with the U.S. Coast Guard and the Maryland Transportation Authority Police.
+MLEIN serves a dual purpose of allowing MD’s maritime law enforcement officers to be more effective in enforcing conservation law as well as responding to emergencies.

 - 3/19/12 - New Video on Homeland Security Goal